Anti-Korean sentiment in Japan: Politics

-The Hankyoreh, a centre-left/liberal newspaper in South Korea, denounced right-wing nationalism led by Shinzo Abe and Nippon Kaigi as "anti-Korean nationalism", in its English column.
-However, the Hankyoreh is also a media that shows a resistant nationalist tendency toward Japan.
-There are suspicions that Shinzo Abe provided support to anti-Korean ultra-nationalist right-wing kindergartens.

-Almost all major South Korean media outlets point out that the Liberal Democratic Party and its politicians have anti-Korean sentiment, and that the party's main support base is "Hate of South Korean".
+Almost all major South Korean media outlets point out that the Liberal Democratic Party and its politicians express anti-Korean sentiment, and that the party's main support base is "Hatred for [South] Koreans".

 Some right-wing groups in Japan today have targeted ethnic Koreans living within Japan.
-One such group, known as Zaitokukai, is organized by members on the Internet, and has led street demonstrations against Korean schools.
+One such group, known as Zaitokukai, is organized by members on the internet and has led street demonstrations against Korean schools.

-On July 15, 2021, Hirohisa Soma (相馬弘尚), the Japanese embassy in South Korea, said in an interview with JTBC, "President Moon Jae-in is doing a masturbation".